-The Company's Amended and Restated Bylaws (as amended, the "Bylaws") currently provides that the Board of Directors of the Company shall consist of a maximum of ten (10) directors and a minimum of six (6) directors.
+The Company's Amended and Restated Bylaws (as amended, the "Bylaws") currently provides that the Board of Directors of the Company shall consist of a minimum of six (6) and a maximum of ten (10) directors.
 Pursuant to the terms of the Bylaws, any amendment to the Bylaws changing the authorized number of directors (except to fix the authorized number of directors within the range) may only be adopted by the affirmative vote of at least a majority of the voting power of all of the then-outstanding shares of the voting stock of the Company entitled to vote.